Code-Institute-Submissions/buzzing-strings/README.md

 #### About Us

-This section provides a brief website description to the users.
-It contains a basic information about the guitars and explains the reasons for creating this website.
-The users can use an option to **Log In** or **Sign Up!** displayed in a card and placed below the **About Us** content.
-The last part of the section is called **Guitar Of The Month**.
-It redirects the user to a page where there is a detailed description about a highly recommended guitar.
+The following content will be seen by the user in this section:

+- a welcoming text

+- an invitation to visit **All Guitars** (redirects new user to Sign Up/Register page) or redirect to **Log In** page

+- an opportunity to check guitar shops recommended by the website host

+#### Log In

+This option only allows already registered user to **Log In**.
+A warning text will display if the user submits a wrong username and/or password.

 #### Sign Up!

-This section allows to sign up and use the available options on the website.
-Once registered, the new user would be able to view a list of guitars, add a new guitar, add a review or delete it.
+This section allows to register and use the available options on the website.
+Once registered, the new user would be able to view a list of guitars, add a new guitar, update or delete the information.
 Sign up procedure only allows to register a username which does not exist in a database already.
+There is also a requirement for a specific number of characters to be used when registering new user.

-#### Log In
+#### Log Out

-This option only allows already registered user to **Log In** (font-awesome icon used).
+This option allows the user to successfully log out from the page.

 #### Footer